listing-mirror/knowledge_base/import-create/create-listing.md

 *A GIF GOES HERE*

 # Create Listings Using Existing Data
-Ready to learn how to mirror products from your listings we imported?
+Ready to learn how to create products from your listing data we imported?

 ***